rimsey1/docs/pages/utility-connectors/02-entity-cross-reference.md

 If you have additional shared information for both entities, it can be added as a custom field in this naming convention: `AdditionalInfo`.
 Shared fields cannot begin with `[].`, `Entity1.` or `Entity2.`.

+## Custom Category Object

+Categories can be copied to help organise references.
+References will be only accessable within the copied category.

+In the builder, go to connector settings.
+Expand the table category and, at the top of the methods, click on the copy category button.
+A Copy Category modal will open up.
+You will then be able to name your copied category.

 ## Get Entity Cross Reference(s)

 There are three methods for getting Entity Cross Reference(s):